 "Avocados are so popular nowadays, and celebrated for their high healthier fat content.
-I like mine mashed up with lime and chilli flakes
+I like mine mashed up with lime and chilli flakes on toast.

 "Kiwi is a great source of vitamin C, an antioxidant that protects cells against damage from free radicals, which are linked to ageing and degenerative disease.

 "Use frozen fruit and veg mixes to get a variety of nutrients into your day quickly and cost-effectively.
 Blitz with a scoop of protein powder and a tablespoon of oats for a smoothie to enjoy at home or on the go."

 *For more info on which foods are good sources of nutrients for those on a vegan diet, visit vegansociety.com.